Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Results and discussion

 when considering all the spec-\textit{z} assessed in \Sec\ref{sec:redshifts}.
-This result validates the procedure followed in \citet{Gentile_23} to estimate the photometric redshift of the RS-NIRdark galaxies and it is quite encouraging in planning future follow-ups for the high-\textit{z} candidates reported in that study.
-Finally, we underline that - since for three of our galaxies with at least one line we have a counterpart in the COSMOS2020 catalog (see \Tab\ref{tab:coords}) - we can retrieve three photo-\textit{z} from that catalog (namely $z=3.6\pm0.3$, $z=2.8\pm0.3$, and $4.6\pm0.3$ for RSN-84, RSN-247, and RSN-361, respectively).
+This result validates the procedure followed in \citet{Gentile_24} to estimate the photometric redshift of the RS-NIRdark galaxies and it is quite encouraging in planning future follow-ups for the high-\textit{z} candidates reported in that study.
+Finally, we underline that -- since for three of our galaxies with at least one line we have a counterpart in the COSMOS2020 catalog (see \Tab\ref{tab:coords}) -- we can retrieve three photo-\textit{z} from that catalog (namely $z=3.6\pm0.3$, $z=2.8\pm0.3$, and $4.6\pm0.3$ for RSN-84, RSN-247, and RSN-361, respectively).
 These quantities were computed by \citet{Weaver_22} with the two SED-fitting codes \textsc{Eazy} \citep{Brammer_08} and \textsc{LePhare} \citep{Arnouts_99,Ilbert_06} on the optical/NIR bands included in the COSMOS2020 catalog and on the first two channels of IRAC, and are in perfect agreement with the spectroscopic redshift estimated through (sub)mm spectroscopy (see \Tab\ref{tab:lines}).
 A last interesting comparison can be performed with the photometric redshifts computed by \citet{Talia_21} and employed to select the targets for these ALMA observations.
 Unfortunately, most the sources are located at a lower redshift than expected from that study (see \Tab\ref{tab:lines}).
-This difference can be explained by the several improvements in the photometry extraction and in the photo-\textit{z} estimation employed in \citet{Gentile_23} with respect to \citet{Talia_21}.
-A full comparison between the two procedures can be found in \citet{Gentile_23}.
+This difference can be explained by the several improvements in the photometry extraction and in the photo-\textit{z} estimation employed in \citet{Gentile_24} with respect to \citet{Talia_21}. {We expect most of the differences to arise because of the new deblending procedure based on the \textsc{PhoEBO} algorithm (allowing us to better extract the photometry from low-resolution maps; e.g. the four IRAC channels), the deeper IRAC images employed in \citet{Gentile_24}, and the more stringent upper limits employed in the photometric bands with no detections.} A full comparison between the two procedures can be found in \citet{Gentile_24}. {We expect this difference in the photo-\textit{z} computed by \citet{Gentile_24} and \citet{Talia_21} to produce different constraints on the contribution of the RS-NIRdark galaxies to the cosmic SFRD (especially at $z>4.5$, where most of the targets were located according to the previous photo-\textit{z}).
+This point will be addressed in detail through the analysis of the full sample of RS-NIRdark galaxies in COSMOS in a forthcoming paper (Gentile et al., in prep.)}